powell956/powell956.github.io/_posts/2019-01-22-introduction-to-regular-expressions.md

 ---
 layout: post
-title:  "Introduction to Regular Expressions"
+title:  "Introduction to Regular Expressions, Part 1: History"
 date:   2019-01-22 18:14:08 -0500
 categories: programming advice
 ---
-  As a budding new software engineer, you may have heard the term ‘regular expressions’, or regexps (read ‘rej-exps’) thrown around.
+  As a budding new software engineer, you may have heard the term “regular expressions”, also called “regexps” or “regex” thrown around (read “rej-exps”, “rej-ex” respectively).
 If you’re like me, then the term merely registered as something technical and advanced-sounding—maybe even powerful, depending on the context it was heard in—and left it to the seeming lottery of new synaptic connections we call memory.
-Well, let this opening serve as a roll call to bring what regexp neurons you may already have to attention as we attempt to graft in some nuance to your working definition.
+Well, let this opening serve as a roll call to bring what regex neurons you may have to bear on the subject as we attempt to graft in some nuance to your working definition.

   First, some background: